How to Prepare for Positive Thinking

 When we start a diet, it is with great determination to change our eating habits and ‘this time’ stick it out until we get the results we desire.
-But we don’t put in the required amount of focus beforehand to enable us to be ready for when that determination begins to waiver and we are face-to-face with negativity.
+Unfortunately we don’t put in the required amount of focus beforehand to enable us to be ready for when that determination begins to waiver and we are face-to-face with negativity.

-We are going into battle against thoughts that have been ingrained into us over years of repeated cognitive processes and reaffirming actions, so a few whim thoughts of ‘this time I’ll do it’ is not going to cut it.
+Let’s face it – we are trying to battle against thoughts and self-beliefs that have been ingrained into us over years of repeated cognitive processes and reaffirming actions, so a few whim thoughts of ‘this time I’ll do it’ is just not going to cut it.

 We need to prepare ourselves for the mental fight that is to come.

 We need psychological weapons to defend ourselves and impenetrable self-armour to protect us from the blows that we will take…